learn-co-students/110921-pt-gradient-descent/README.md

 ```python
 # __SOLUTION__
 # The residual sum of squares curve above is a specific example of a cost curve.

 # When training machine learning models, the goal is to minimize the cost curve.
 ```

 ### 2. Would you rather choose a $m$ value of 0.08 or 0.05 from the RSS curve up above?
-What is the relation between the position on the cost curve, the error, and the slope of the line?
+What is the relation between the position on the cost curve, the error, and the slope `m` of the regression?

 ```python